 Farms and ranches make up almost half of the land area of California.
 In addition to providing food to sustain human communities and economies, these landscapes also contribute to ecosystem services such as water quality and availability, biodiversity conservation, and nutrient cycling.
 Working with partners to understand and manage agricultural systems to provide multiple benefits for humans and for wildlife is an essential part of our climate-smart strategy.

-Our team of biologists work hand-in-hand with Natural Resource Conservation Service (NRCS) conservationists and ranchers to implement practices that benefit soil, water, air, plants, and animals.
+Point Blue’s Partner Biologists work with local communities across California to enhance conservation on food-producing lands.
+They work hand-in-hand with Natural Resource Conservation Service (NRCS) conservationists and ranchers to implement practices that benefit soil, water, air, plants, and animals.

 Rangeland Monitoring Network